jesusvallejo/Midi2Vol/README.md

 Remember to use different hex values.
 Default volume value is: ```0x3E```.

-I'll provice a binary files but i recommend you to compile it by yourself.
+I'll provice a [binary files](https://github.com/jesusvallejo/Midi2Vol/releases)but i recommend you to compile it by yourself.Binaries are unsigned as the certificate costs money per year.

 It is provided as is, and it comes with no guarantee.(see [Licence](https://raw.githubusercontent.com/jesusvallejo/Midi2Vol/master/LICENSE))

 Nevertheless any change, update or upgrade is welcomed.